starkfell/100DaysOfIaC/articles/day.41.building.a.practical.yaml.pipeline.part.5.md

 </br>

-> **NOTE:** We're going to do the same thing for the Azure Container Registry and it's related Login in the next blog post so you won't be missing any code in the end.
+> **NOTE:** We're going to do the same thing for the Azure Container Registry and it's related Login in the next blog post of our *Practical Guide for YAML Build Pipelines* so you won't be missing any code in the end.

 </br>